CefasRepRes/agriforwards-summer-school-2022/README.md

 This could be an interesting modelling, data science and GIS exercise.

+Could involve aspects of fleet robotics, safety, weather, logistics.

 ## The fish catcher

 - [ ] RH to lead on this until we appoint a module owner
-- [ ] Ask Kieran Hyder to advise on line fishing aspects
+- [x] Ask Kieran Hyder to advise on line fishing aspects

 ### Introduction